Daniel Jadue: Social policy

 Jadue is a supporter of decriminalizing abortion in Chile and has advocated for "free and safe abortions up to 12 weeks".
 Chile, which criminalized abortion without exception until 2017, is considered to have among the most restrictive abortion rights policies in the world.
 Jadue is a self-described feminist.

 To tackle discrimination against LGBTQ+ Chileans, Jadue has proposed the creation of a National Anti-Discrimination Service.
 Jadue favors the modification of Chile's gender identity law to allow for transgender Chileans to change their legal sex and name on government documents.
 As Mayor, Jadue helped negotiate a citywide agreement between Recoleta and trans rights organization Association Organizing Trans Diversities (OTD) to allow for the discounted sale of hormone replacement therapy medication such as decapeptyl at "people's pharmacies".

 In the realm of Indigenous rights, Jadue stated in 2021 he favors land restitution and "limited autonomy" for the Mapuche people.
 In 2021, Jadue praised the election of Mapuche leader Elisa Loncón as president of the Constitutional Convention, calling her victory "undoubtedly the beginning of a new Chile" that would lead to "profound transformations for the benefit of the people".
-Jadue supports the establishment of a "intercultural plurinational state" in Chile inclusive of indigenous communities.
+Jadue supports the establishment of an "intercultural plurinational state" in Chile inclusive of indigenous communities.